From pore collapse to crystal growth: ultrafast laser-induced stishovite formation in nanoporous silica: Summary

 \section{Summary}

-We have shown that nanoscale porosity strongly modifies the ultrafast response of silica to femtosecond laser irradiation and can decisively alter its crystallization kinetics.
-The photoionization rate was computed using the Keldysh formalism with an intensity-dependent bandgap, accounting for the transient narrowing of the SiO$_2$ bandgap under strong-field excitation.
-By combining nonlinear FDTD simulations of energy deposition with atomistic Two-Temperature Molecular Dynamics, we demonstrate that local field enhancement at a nanopore interface concentrates electromagnetic energy and drives rapid pore collapse.
-The resulting transient pressure and temperature conditions enable the nucleation and growth of crystalline stishovite on sub-nanosecond timescales, while the final equilibrium temperature in case of twice smaller pore radius and homogeneous systems is well below the one necessary for critical nucleus formation and the systems do not undergo phase transition even after several nanoseconds.
-The crystallization start was found to be significantly faster in case of porous systems than in homogeneous silica subjected to the same thermal loading.
+We show that nanoscale porosity strongly modifies the ultrafast response of silica to femtosecond laser irradiation and can decisively alter its crystallization kinetics.
+By combining nonlinear FDTD simulations of laser energy deposition with atomistic Two-Temperature Molecular Dynamics, we demonstrate that local-field enhancement at a nanopore interface concentrates electromagnetic energy and drives rapid pore collapse.
+The resulting transient pressure and temperature conditions enable the nucleation and growth of crystalline stishovite on sub-nanosecond timescales.
+Depending on the laser intensity, crystallization in homogeneous systems occurs much later or not at all.

-The simulations reveal that crystallization in porous silica occurs while high pressure is still sustained, allowing the formation of stishovite before pressure relaxation suppresses the transition.
+The simulations reveal that crystallization in porous silica is taking place while pressure is high enough, allowing the formation of stishovite before pressure relaxation suppresses the transition.
 In contrast, homogeneous systems exhibit a delayed onset of nucleation, despite reaching comparable average temperature and density.
 This behavior highlights the critical role of structural inhomogeneities in reducing nucleation barriers and promoting heterogeneous crystallization under strongly nonequilibrium conditions.
-Within the pore sizes investigated, the acceleration of crystallization is largely insensitive to pore radius, indicating that even nanometer-scale pores are sufficient to trigger this effect.
+The acceleration of crystallization is shown to be rather insensitive to pore size and can be triggered even by nanometer-scale pores.